oskar2517/GORILLA.JS/README.md

 - The font used in this project is `Web437_IBM_EGA_8x14.woff` from [The Ultimate Oldschool PC Font Pack](https://int10h.org/oldschool-pc-fonts/fontlist/).

-- The GitHub icon is taken from HackerNoon's [pixel icon library](https://github.com/hackernoon/pixel-icon-library).
+- The GitHub and emakl icons are taken from HackerNoon's [pixel icon library](https://github.com/hackernoon/pixel-icon-library).